AzumiMaekawa/2D-simple-drone-simulation/README.md

-# ObjectSimulation
+# 2d simple drone simulation
 ====

 Overview

 ## Description
-this is the simulation in 2D for the baloon drone
+this is the simple simulation of 2D drone to test PID control

 ## AuthorA